AlexWaygood/typeshed-stats/examples/example.md

 ### Package status: *up to date*

 These stubs should be fairly up to date.
-In CI, stubtest tests these stubs against the latest version of the package that's available.
+In typeshed's CI, [stubtest](https://mypy.readthedocs.io/en/stable/stubtest.html) tests these stubs against the latest version of the runtime package that's available.

 ### Upload status: *uploaded*